aceinthedeck/DesignPatternsCheatSheet/CleanArchitecture.md

 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 - Abstractions should not depend on details.
 Details should depend on abstractions.
 - If component A should be protected from changes in component B, then component B should depend on component A.
+- Do not refer to volatile concrete classes, use interfaces instead.
+- Do not dervice from volatile concrete classes.
+- Do not override concrete functions, use abstract functions.
+- DIP violations cannot be entirely removed, but they can be gathered into a small number of concrete components and kept separate from the rest of the system.

+### Component cohesion

+#### REP (Reuse/Release equivalence principle)
+Reuse and release should not be done unless there is a release managment and versioning in place.

+#### Common closure principle
+- Gather into components those classes that change for the same reasons and at the same times.
+Separate into different components those classes that change at different times and for different reasons.
+- A component should not have multiple reasons for change.
+#### Common reuse principle (CRP)
+- Do not force users of a component to depend on things they don't need.
+- The CRP tells us more about which classes shouldn’t be together than about which classes should be together.
+The CRP says that classes that are not tightly bound to each other should not be in the same component.

+### Component coupling
+#### Ascyclic dependecies principle
+- Allow no cycles in dependency graph